AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51305-out-of-stock-composite-child-products-unavailable-in-graphql-response.md

     * Set **[!UICONTROL Display Out of Stock Products]** to *Yes*.

-1. Open the *bundle1* product on Storefront, and make sure that both *simple1* and *simple2* child products are displayed inside it.
+1. Open the *bundle1* product on the storefront, and ensure that both *simple1* and *simple2* child products are displayed inside it.
 1. Run the following GraphQL query:

     ```GraphQL